-I care, because my first boyfriend was called Michael Giesecke, though I called him Micky.
-We met in sailing class out of Meersburg, Lake Constance, Germany.
-Our’s was almost as virtual a relationship as my relationship with the Midwestern Gieseckes, because by the end of that memorable week, I had to return to my convent boarding school.
+I care because my first boyfriend was called Michael Giesecke, though I called him Micky.
+We met in a sailing class out of Meersburg, Lake Constance, Germany.
+Ours was almost as virtual a relationship as my relationship with the Midwestern Gieseckes because, by the end of that memorable week on the water, I had to return to my convent boarding school.
 We managed to sustain our great passion through letters and Micky was very supportive with many notes through my serious bout of influenza in early fall.
-But, as bright summer colors fade to muted autumnal hues, so waned his long distance ardour.
+But, as bright summer colors fade to muted autumnal hues, so waned his long distance ardor.
 But a first kiss is a first kiss is a first kiss.

-This Thursday, nine months old Nathaniel will face surgery and the whole family needs support and love.
-Since the beautiful colors and intriguing shapes of Nature sustain one’s soul with their lush abandon in Costa Rica, while Kansas may not provide such a boost right now, I want to send my embrace for Nathaniel and his mom and dad in the form of the vivid images, which surrounded us here.
+This Thursday, nine months old Nathaniel will face major surgery and the whole family needs support and love.
+Since the beautiful colors and intriguing shapes of Nature sustain one’s soul with their lush abandon in Costa Rica, while Kansas may not provide such a boost right now, I want to send my embrace for Nathaniel and his mom and dad in the form of these vivid images, which surround us here.

 As it happened, just when I needed some awe and sparkle for Nathaniel, Barry and I visited a spectacular orchid show, the XXXI EXPO ORQUÍDEAS hosted by the Asociación Alajuelense de Orquideología and sponsored by Banco Nacional de Costa Rica!